rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

   push-update or -->  | datastore node  |  yes | add datastore node |
  push-change-update   | access allowed? | ---> | to update record   |
                       +-----------------+      +--------------------+

-              Figure 5: Access Control for Push Updates
 ~~~~~~~~~~

-A publisher MUST allow for the possibility that a subscription's
-selection filter references nonexistent data or data that a receiver
-is not allowed to access.
-Such support permits a receiver the
-ability to monitor the entire lifecycle of some datastore tree
-without needing to explicitly enumerate every individual datastore
-node.
-If, after access control has been applied, there are no
-objects remaining in an update record, then the effect varies given
-if the subscription is a periodic or on-change subscription.
-For a
-periodic subscription, an empty "push-update" notification MUST be
-sent, so that clients do not get confused into thinking that an
-update was lost.
-For an on-change subscription, a "push-update"
-notification MUST NOT be sent, so that clients remain unaware of
-changes made to nodes they don't have read-access for.
-By the same
-token, changes to objects that are filtered MUST NOT affect any
-dampening intervals.

-A publisher MAY choose to reject an "establish-subscription" request
-that selects nonexistent data or data that a receiver is not allowed
-to access.
-The error identity "unchanging-selection" SHOULD be
-returned as the reason for the rejection.
-In addition, a publisher
-MAY choose to terminate a dynamic subscription or suspend a
-configured receiver when the authorization privileges of a receiver
-change or the access controls for subscribed objects change.
-In that
-case, the publisher SHOULD include the error identity "unchanging-
-selection" as the reason when sending the "subscription-terminated"
-or "subscription-suspended" notification, respectively.
-Such a
-capability enables the publisher to avoid having to support
+{: align="left" title="Access Control for Push Updates"}

+A publisher MUST allow for the possibility that a subscription's selection filter references nonexistent data or data that a receiver is not allowed to access.
+Such support permits a receiver the ability to monitor the entire lifecycle of some datastore tree without needing to explicitly enumerate every individual datastore node.
+If, after access control has been applied, there are no objects remaining in an update record, then the effect varies given if the subscription is a periodic or on-change subscription.
+For a periodic subscription, an empty "push-update" notification MUST be sent, so that clients do not get confused into thinking that an update was lost.
+For an on-change subscription, a "push-update" notification MUST NOT be sent, so that clients remain unaware of changes made to nodes they don't have read-access for.
+By the same token, changes to objects that are filtered MUST NOT affect any dampening intervals.

+A publisher MAY choose to reject an "establish-subscription" request that selects nonexistent data or data that a receiver is not allowed to access.
+The error identity "unchanging-selection" SHOULD be returned as the reason for the rejection.
+In addition, a publisher MAY choose to terminate a dynamic subscription or suspend a configured receiver when the authorization privileges of a receiver change or the access controls for subscribed objects change.
+In that case, the publisher SHOULD include the error identity "unchanging-selection" as the reason when sending the "subscription-terminated" or "subscription-suspended" notification, respectively.
+Such a capability enables the publisher to avoid having to support
-continuous and total filtering of a subscription's content for every
-update record.
-It also reduces the possibility of leakage of
+continuous and total filtering of a subscription's content for every update record.
+It also reduces the possibility of leakage of access-controlled objects.
-access-controlled objects.

-If read access into previously accessible nodes has been lost due to
-a receiver permissions change, this SHOULD be reported as a patch
-"delete" operation for on-change subscriptions.
-If not capable of
-handling such receiver permission changes with such a "delete",
-publisher implementations MUST force dynamic subscription
-re-establishment or configured subscription reinitialization so that
-appropriate filtering is installed.
+If read access into previously accessible nodes has been lost due to a receiver permissions change, this SHOULD be reported as a patch "delete" operation for on-change subscriptions.
+If not capable of handling such receiver permission changes with such a "delete", publisher implementations MUST force dynamic subscription re-establishment or configured subscription reinitialization so that appropriate filtering is installed.

 ## YANG Module Security Considerations